-As per the definition of Trend represents “a general direction in which something is developing or changing“.
+The definition of Trend represents “a general direction in which something is developing or changing”.
 Trend analysis method can be applied to client, server and network metrics.
-Before understanding Trends method, it is good to know about WHIWH rule.
-Now, let’s get started how you can understand the graph and identify the bottleneck using Trend method:
+Before understanding the Trends method, it is good to know about the WHIWH rule.
+Now, let’s get started with how you can understand the graph and identify the bottleneck using the Trend method:

 1. Consistent Trend:

 Below is an example of a consistent trend.
-You can see the response time of Payment Transaction is consistent (<0.1 standard deviations) with constant no. of users.
-Such trending graphs show no bottleneck with given load; provided that response time SLA should meet.
+You can see the response time of Payment Transaction is consistent (<0.1 standard deviations) with a constant no. of users.
+Such trending graphs show no bottleneck with a given load; provided that the response time SLA should meet.

 2. Consistent with Fluctuation (not Spike):

 In such a case, you can see the fluctuations over a long duration, but the graph is very much consistent (<0.2 standard deviations).
 This may be a bottleneck if breaches the SLA.
 Example: You have a Payment transaction response time SLA is 3 seconds with 0% tolerance, but fluctuation reaches 3.6 seconds then it breaches the SLA.

 If 3.6 seconds is well-fitted in the SLA (with some tolerance limit), then you can ignore it.